intrinio/csharp-sdk/docs/FilingApi.md

       var filingApi = new FilingApi();
-      var company = "AAPL";  // string | A Company identifier (Ticker, CIK, LEI, Intrinio ID) (optional) var reportType = "10-Q";  // string | Notes contained in filings that match the given <a href=\"/documentation/sec_filing_report_types\" target=\"_blank\">report type</a> (optional) var filingStartDate = "2018-07-15";  // DateTime? | Limit search to filings on or after this date (optional) var filingEndDate = "2018-11-15";  // DateTime? | Limit search to filings on or before this date (optional) var periodEndedStartDate = "2018-07-15";  // DateTime? | Limit search to filings with a period end date on or after this date (optional) var periodEndedEndDate = "2018-11-15";  // DateTime? | Limit search to filings with a period end date on or before this date (optional) var pageSize = 100;  // int? | The number of results to return (optional)  (default to 100) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)
+      var company = "AAPL";  // string | A Company identifier (Ticker, CIK, LEI, Intrinio ID) (optional) var reportType = "10-Q";  // string | Notes contained in filings that match the given <a href=\"/documentation/sec_filing_report_types\" target=\"_blank\">report type</a> (optional) var filingStartDate = DateTime.Parse("2018-07-15");  // DateTime? | Limit search to filings on or after this date (optional) var filingEndDate = DateTime.Parse("2018-11-15");  // DateTime? | Limit search to filings on or before this date (optional) var periodEndedStartDate = DateTime.Parse("2018-07-15");  // DateTime? | Limit search to filings with a period end date on or after this date (optional) var periodEndedEndDate = DateTime.Parse("2018-11-15");  // DateTime? | Limit search to filings with a period end date on or before this date (optional) var pageSize = 100;  // int? | The number of results to return (optional)  (default to 100) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)

       try
       {
         ApiResponseFilingNotes result = filingApi.GetAllNotes(company, reportType, filingStartDate, filingEndDate, periodEndedStartDate, periodEndedEndDate, pageSize, nextPage);
-        Debug.WriteLine(result.ToJson());
+        Console.WriteLine(result.ToJson());
       }
       catch (Exception e)
       {
-        Debug.Print("Exception when calling FilingApi.GetAllNotes: " + e.Message );
+        Console.WriteLine("Exception when calling FilingApi.GetAllNotes: " + e.Message );
       }
     }
   }